harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 - Nick Szabo is often believed to be Satoshi Nakamoto
 - There is a company called Xapo that stores private keys in a cold storage under the Swiss Alps mountains.
 - There was a massive debate between small blockers(Bitcoin Core Foundation) and big blockers (Coinbase).
 Big blockers wanted 2 MB size blocks because that would mean more transactions in each block and help in reducing transaction backlog and faster processing times.
 Small blockers feared that this would give advantage to entities that can spend money on advance hardware to process the transactions as larger blocks require more resources.
 - Facebook connected the world but also undermined democratic elections.
 Youtube built a massive broadcast system but opened a Pandora's box of lies and conspiracy theories.
+- In 2016, IRS found out only 806 people reported capital gains from Bitcoin which was taxed like property.
+IRS found out that cryptocurrency is a vector for tax evasion.
+- Brian's goal is to become law-abiding good guy in the industry that is rife with scams and scoundrels.